toasterparty/metroid-prime-plandomizer/README.md

 - `"wavebuster"` - Wave Beam Charge Combo
 - `"icespreader"` - Ice Beam Charge Combo
 - `"flamethrower"` - Plasma Beam Charge Combo
+- `"ai"` - Only opens from enemy weapon fire
 - `"disabled"` - Nothing opens this door (Technically Phazon beam can open if you can find a way to hack it in)
 - `"random"` - The door's color will be randomly chosen using the provided `"seed"` value and the provided `"door_weights"` (does not pick from custom door types).